emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 The simulation data needs to be written before the visual configuration, which facilitates the effect preview during the configuration.

-The following script simulates a scenario in which 100 devices report simulated temperature and humidity data and send it to EMQ X every 5 seconds in the past 12 hours.
+The following script simulates a scenario in which 100 devices report simulated temperature and humidity data and send it to EMQX every 5 seconds in the past 12 hours.
 After the Node.js platform is installed, the reader can start it with the following command:

 ```bash
 npm install mqtt mockjs --save